 Preparations for the Day of your Session:

 It's best to feed your baby right before we start the session.
 Either right before you leave home for my studio or as soon as you arrive.
 This will help your little ones sleep better as they will be fed, changed, and toasty warm.
-It's best to keep your newborn in a zip-up onesie, even two if you need (during cooler months).
+It's best to keep your newborn in a zip-up onesie, even two if you need them (during cooler months).
 Avoid anything that goes over their head as it stirs them awake and disrupts their sleep when we're undressing them.
 Over-dressing will only make them fussier as you'll have to wake them to undress them.
 Avoid little socks and restricting items that leave imprints on the skin.
 Even if you have not yet introduced a pacifier, please bring one with you just in case we need it for soothing.

 Keep in mind that babies in their first few weeks of life feed constantly, especially if they are breastfed.
 Make sure you have allotted time for baby feedings and cuddles.
 Bring your pump with you, or extra formula if you're not breastfeeding.
 It's better to be over-prepared than under-prepared if your baby is overly hungry.
 A happy baby leads to a happy session.
 Sessions typically are up to three hours of time.
 Please do not schedule anything right after so you can relax and not worry about running late somewhere.